Cloufield/GWASTutorial/05_PCA/README.md

 ### Exclude SNPs in high-LD or HLA regions
 For PCA, we first exclude SNPs in high-LD or HLA regions from the genotype data.

-!!! note "The reason why we want to exclude such high-LD or HLA regions"
+!!! quote "The reason why we want to exclude such high-LD or HLA regions"
     - Price, A. L., Weale, M. E., Patterson, N., Myers, S. R., Need, A. C., Shianna, K. V., Ge, D., Rotter, J. I., Torres, E., Taylor, K. D., Goldstein, D. B., & Reich, D. (2008).
 Long-range LD can confound genome scans in admixed populations.
 American journal of human genetics, 83(1), 132–139. https://doi.org/10.1016/j.ajhg.2008.06.005

 ### Download BED-like files for high-LD or HLA regions

 You can simply copy the list of high-LD or HLA regions in Genome build version(.bed format) to a text file `high-ld.txt`.

-For details, please check https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD).
+!!! quote "High LD regions were obtained from https://genome.sph.umich.edu/wiki/Regions_of_high_linkage_disequilibrium_(LD)."

 ```
 $cat high-ld-hg19.txt